paramrathour/blog/pages/_posts/2024-08-12-philosophy-in-anime.md

 Perhaps the work will not be finished in my generation.
 But I will be the one to take that first bold step.\
 ---	Canute

-Prince [Canute]({{ site.url_prefixes.wikipedia }}/Cnut) initially turned to God for salvation, but after observing the Hell created by the constant fighting, he realises that there is no _love_[^loveisdiscrimination] in the hearts of these warriors, that these men can't achieve salvation and enter heaven.
+Prince [Canute]({{ site.url_prefixes.wikipedia }}/Cnut) initially turned to God for salvation, but after observing the Hell created by the constant fighting, he realises that there is no _love_ in the hearts of these warriors, that these men can't achieve salvation and enter heaven.
 So, Canute vows to create a paradise on Earth itself.
 But he soon realises the unfavourable circumstances against him that force him to **use any means possible**, rather than strictly moral or ethical methods to achieve and maintain his power.
-He probably learnt such trickery from [Askeladd]({{ site.url_prefixes.wikipedia }}/Lucius_Artorius_Castus).
+He probably learnt such trickery from [Askeladd]({{ site.url_prefixes.wikipedia }}/Lucius_Artorius_Castus), who navigated through the world through cunning manipulations.

 Vinland Saga is thus the journey of Thorfinn and Canute to _Utopianism_, and the challenges faced by them that necessitate a reflection on their ideals.
+Let us delve into one such challenge.
+#### Love is Discrimination
+Imagine two people are about to die: one is your loved one, and the other is a complete stranger.
+You can only save one. _Who would	 you choose?_
+Here are some options:
+- save your loved one
+- save the stranger
+- you don't really care and flip a coin to decide who gets saved.

+In such situations, most people will choose their loved ones and understandably so.\
+But what if the situation changes?
+What if you can either save your loved one _or_ $$\ 2$$ random strangers?
+Would you still save your loved one?
+What if it's $$3$$ strangers?
+Or even $$n$$ strangers?
+Is there a point after which it stops being about your loved one and start being about saving more lives?
+Essentially, where would you draw the line?
+Think about it!
+We will revisit it [later in the blog](#land-of-the-lustrous).

+> If you choose to save your loved one in any of the above scenario, then according to Willibald, what you think of as _love_ is actually a form of discrimination.[^loveisdiscrimination]
+{: .prompt-warning}

+The point is, while there is no definitive right answer, you __do__ have to make a choice and save someone.
+In anime, characters often face these tough, morally grey decisions, which tests their ideologies.

+Anyway, I could go on and on about Vinland Saga,[^vinlandblog] but this has already consumed five minutes of your time, and I need to cover more anime, so let us sail ahead :)
 ### Fate/Zero
 ![](/fate-zero.jpg)
 Fate/Zero is the ultimate battle royale for philosophy lovers.
 Its 14 main characters are all personification of ideals, and they clash for the ultimate prize in The Holy Grail War.\